Nick Catania

 Nicholas Mark Catania (born 18 December 1945) is a former Australian politician.
-Catania served as Mayor of the City of Vincent in inner-city Perth, Western Australia, between 2001 and 2011.
+Catania served as Mayor of the City of Vincent in inner-city Perth between 2001 and 2011.
 He was a member of the Western Australian Legislative Assembly for the Electoral district of Balcatta between 1989 and 1996.

-Catania was born in Castell'Umberto, Italy and is the father of Labor politician Steve Catania and National Party politician Vince Catania.
+Catania was born in Castell'Umberto, Sicily, Italy and is the father of Labor politician Steve Catania and National Party politician Vince Catania.